Best Time To Visit England: A Comprehensive Guide

 When To Visit Northumberland

-Holy Island, or Lindisfarne, is great in the summer (June to August) when the causeway is accessible.
-You can explore Lindisfarne Priory, Lindisfarne Castle, and enjoy birdwatching.
+Holy Island, or Lindisfarne, is also great in summer, when the causeway is accessible.
+You can explore Lindisfarne Priory, visit Lindisfarne Castle, and enjoy birdwatching.

 When To Visit Bath